Aakash767/Sales-Insights-for-XYZ-Company/README.md

 # Sales-Insights-for-XYZ-Company

 ## Description of project
-Sales Insights for XYZ Company is the consist of tabeau dashboard which describe the Sales and Profit of the XYZ Company.
+Sales Insights for XYZ Company is a Tableau dashboard that will give the entire company an overall view of the company's Sales and Profit performance.
+This project combines SQL data directly into Tableau so the dashboard can be accessed and viewed on any computer with Tableau running—without needing a live connection to the original database.

-In this project we have stored the sql data into the tableau itself because of which we can see the dashboard in any computer which has tableau installed.
-Given below are the sql query using which we can see some important data which will be needed.
+To facilitate analysis, critical SQL queries were applied to obtain and prepare required data.
+These queries aid in obtaining meaningful information and representing key business metrics effectively on the dashboard.

 ## Data Analysis Using SQL
 Show all customer records